 Paul J. Groot - Homepage

-Paul Groot is full professor of astrophysics and head of the Department of Astrophysics of the Radboud University Nijmegen .
-His area of expertise are compact binaries, in particular ultracompact white dwarf systems, which are the strongest, known sources of gravitational waves in the LISA frequency domain.
-The research is focused on discovering and characterizing these elusive systems (only 28 interacting systems are currently known).
+Paul Groot is professor of astronomy and head of the Department of Astrophysics of the Radboud University Nijmegen .
+His areas of expertise are ultracompact binaries and transient sources, which are the strongest, known sources of gravitational waves emission.
+The research is focused on discovering and characterizing these elusive systems and using them as a probe to understand fundamental physics.
 For this he uses wide field surveys, such as the Sloan Digital Sky Survey , and the European Galactic Plane Surveys, of which he is one of the leading researchers.
-The European Galactic Plane Surveys consist of the IPHAS survey of the Galactic plane in H-alpha, the blue UVEX survey (both on La Palma using the INT Wide Field Camera and the Southern VPHAS+ survey, which will start in 2011 using the ESO VST+Omegacam.
+The European Galactic Plane Surveys consist of the IPHAS survey of the Galactic plane in H-alpha, the blue UVEX survey (both on La Palma using the INT Wide Field Camera and the Southern VPHAS+ survey, using the ESO VST+Omegacam.

 He also has an active interest in short transients in the

 Universe: sources that appear and disappear within a few days.

 Triggered by his discovery of optical afterglows to Gamma-ray bursts,

 he is intrigued by the question what else varies in the night at these

 time scales.
 To answer this question he is a member of the Palomar Transient Factory collaboration, of the Virgo collaboration for gravitational wave detection and he is the PI on both the MeerLICHT telescope as well as the BlackGEM array for the detection of optical counterparts to gravitational wave sources.

 To enable his science Paul Groot has a keen interest in instrument development.